jon-harper/OmniBox/docs/history/index.md

 | Fotek SSR-60 DA solid state relay | Lower bay | |
 | Raspberry Pi TFTs | Display mount or half-lid | See below. |

-Note: There are two half-length lids for Raspbery Pi TFTs.
-Use the XL half-lid for the official 7" and similarly large TFTs.
-Smaller (e.g., 5") TFTs will fit on the standard half-lid.
+Note: Smaller TFTs (e.g., BigTreeTech's 5" PiTFT) will fit on the standard half-lid.
+Use the "XL" STL file for the official 7" and similarly large TFTs.

 ## Documentation & Repository

+- Documentation site
-- Documentation site has a modified color scheme and fonts for readability.
+    - Modified color scheme and fonts for readability.
-- New dark theme for the doc site.
+    - Added new dark color theme.
     - Implemented several Material for Mkdocs features, including icons to help with part identification.
-- Improved documentation readability.
+    - Improved site navigation.
+- Repository
+    - Reorganized lids folder into "Full-Length" and "Half-Lenth" subfolders.
+    - Added more readme.md files for folders.
 ## Known Issues

 - The front main body with a 40mm intake fan partially obscures a mounting hole for the base to the main body.
 This leave seven (7) other mount points and is not a significant issue.
 The hole can safely be left empty.